pablogd-hashi/consul-nomad-peering/README.md

 consul config write configs/front-intentions.hcl
 ```

-Now we should be able to reach the external API Gateway address:
+Now we should be able to reach the external API Gateway address.

-WIP: From the Terraform deployment we deployed a LB that should be accessible to the API Gateway backends.
-You can get the external IP of the Load Balancer from an output in your Terraform configuration (in this case in the first workspace execution):
+If you used the Terraform configuration, we deployed a load balancer to communicate to the API Gateway backends.
+You can get the external IP of the Load Balancer from an output in your Terraform (in this case in the first workspace execution):
 ```bash
 terraform output apigw_load_balancers
 ```

+Load the following url in browser: `http://<api_gw_load_balancer_ip>:8080/ui`.

-I you put in a browser `http://<api_gw_load_balancer_ip>:8080/ui` you will see your services deployed and the connection that is possible rigth now:
+You will notice your services deployed and the working connections:
 * Your `front-service` service can connect to  `private-api` and `public-api` in the same cluster
 * `front-service` cannot communicate to `private-api` in the second cluster